 A landscape by Rubens; light and airy.
-It is engraved amongst the set of prints of Rubens's landscapes; it is that where two men are sawing the trunk of a tree.
+It is engraved among the set of prints of Rubens's landscapes; it is that where two men are sawing the trunk of a tree.

-coloured in the manner of Rubens; so much so, as to appear at first sight to be of his hand; but the character of the child shows it to be Vandyck's, markable for the strong reflection of one HAGUE. of them in the water: dated 1648.
+VANDYCK.
+The Virgin and Christ, by Vandyck, coloured in the manner of Rubens; so much so, as to appear at first sight to be of his hand; but the character of the child shows it to be Vandyck's.

-Poussante.
-Venus asleep on the bank of a canal, her reflection seen in the water; a satyr drawing off the drapery; two Cupids; she is lying with her back upwards.
+Poussin.
+Venus asleep on the bank of a canal, her reflection seen in the water; a satyr drawing off the drapery; two Cupids: she is lying with her back upwards.

-Ports.
+POTTER.
 Cattle, finely painted by Potter, re-